 - Set 2: Assertive Words not to use in an Essay

 - Set 3: Emotional Words not to use in an Essay

-One major place where many students fall down is that they don’t realize that the ideal essay writing format is very different to other writing styles.
-If you’re writing like a journalist, blogger or fiction writer, you’re probably losing yourself marks.
+One major place where many students fall down is that they don’t realize that the ideal essay writing format is very different from other writing styles.
+If you’re writing like a journalist, blogger, or fiction writer, you’re probably losing yourself marks.